devvyyy/Devvy-Hack/Engine Hacks/ChapterScreen/README.txt

 figuring out why these instructions are used the way they are was something else entirely.
 However, despite still having a long way to go, I feel a lot more comfortable with assembly now.
 Hopefully I'll get to work on plenty more ASM projects!

+EDIT: Apparently the above paragraph was written on the 8th of November 2020.
+I've decided to start keeping track of dates now.
+This paragraph was written February 22nd 2021.
+I've made a bunch of changes (a number of which small and probably needless).
+Most importantly, I've buffered the moving map sprites.
+It turned out that decompressing a bunch of assets every few frames puts a big strain on the GBA (or something at least), leading to a very laggy screen.
+Now that I'm pre-preparing the sprites, I've had to reduce the amount of moving map sprites from 52 to 32.
+Technically there's room for more if multiple units use the same moving map sprites, but I didn't (yet) take advantage of that.